At least five U.S. airlines see delays after technical glitch

 "It's affecting our flights system wide, and we're working to see if it's affecting any other carriers this morning as well.
 In the meantime, once more information has been made available our Agents at the airport will be happy to disseminate it to y'all," said a Southwest tweet.

-Nearly 500 Southwest flights were delayed by 7:45 a.m.
-Monday, according to flight tracking website FlightAware.
+Nearly 1,000 Southwest flights were delayed by noon Monday, according to flight tracking website FlightAware.

 A Southwest statement said that the airline had lifted a ground stop of 7:05 a.m. that had lasted for about 40 minutes "during an outage with a vendor that services multiple carriers with data used in flight planning."